-I am a Paris-based writer and journalist, a contributing writer for The Atlantic and a former Rome Bureau Chief and European Culture correspondent for The New York Times.
+I am a Paris-based writer, journalist and critic, a contributing writer for The Atlantic and a former Rome Bureau Chief and European Culture correspondent for The New York Times.
 I regularly publish textured profiles and features at the intersection of culture and politics, as well as literary criticism.
 I’ve reported from more than two dozen countries and interviewed heads of state as well as major cultural figures, including four Nobel Laureates in literature.
 My work appears in publications ranging from The New York Review of Books to Vogue.
 I grew up in Middlebury, VT, graduated from Yale University and have spent much of my life in New York, Rome and Paris.

 Here’s a selection of my work, my full New York Times archive and full Atlantic archive.